-8. Third-party services – information on the use of Facebook, Google+, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing, LinkedIn and Flickr
+8. Third-party services – information on the use of Facebook, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing and LinkedIn

-On the basis of our legitimate interests under Article 6 (1) f GDPR, we use the plug-ins listed below to analyse and optimise our offers.
+In order to promote dialogue with our members, guests and prospective customers, Hapimag communicates contents and offers on various social media platforms.
+On the basis of our legitimate interests under Article 6 (1) f GDPR, we use the plug-ins listed below to analyse and optimise our contents and offers.

 Facebook is operated by Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA (“Facebook”).
 You can obtain an overview of Facebook plug-ins and their structure here: https://developers.facebook.com/docs/plugins